duffleit/duffleit.github.io-deprecated/_posts/2015-09-11-bring-back-the-context-menu-key-to-your-lenovo-thinkpad.md

 ---
 layout: post
-title: bring back the context menu key on your thinkpad
+title: Bring back the Context-Menu-Key to your Lenovo Thinkpad
 ---

-Today at work, I received my new Lenovo Thinkpad T450s.
-I really love it, but then the absolute shock: There is no **right click** (aka **context menu**) key.
+Today I received my new Lenovo Thinkpad T450s.
+I really like it <i class="fa fa-thumbs-o-up"></i>, but then the absolute shock: There is no **right click** (aka **context menu**) key.
 Since I use this key very common, I needed a solution, aaand I found a really simple one:

 -	Just download a nice small software called **[SharpKeys](http://www.randyrants.com/category/sharpkeys/)**.
 -	Start the program and click the **Add** Button.